-Beginning with the 2017-2018 school year, the attendance officer must file a complaint against the student in juvenile court on the 61st day after implementation of the absence intervention plan when:
+The attendance officer must file a complaint against the student in juvenile court on the 61st day after implementation of the absence intervention plan when:

-- 1. the student's absences have surpassed the threshold for a habitual truant; - 2. the district has made meaningful attempts to re-engage the student through the absence intervention plan, other intervention strategies and any offered alternatives to adjudication and - 3. the student has refused to participate in or failed to make satisfactory progress on the plan or any offered intervention strategies or alternatives to adjudication as determined by the absence intervention team.
+- 1. the student's absences have surpassed the threshold for a habitual truant; - 2. the District has made meaningful attempts to re-engage the student through the absence intervention plan, other intervention strategies and any offered alternatives to adjudication and - 3. the student has refused to participate in or failed to make satisfactory progress on the plan or any offered intervention strategies or alternatives to adjudication as determined by the absence intervention team.

-If the 61st day after intervention falls on a day during the summer months, the district may extend the implementation of the plan and delay the filing of the complaint for an additional 30 days after the first day of instruction of the next school year.
+If the 61st day after intervention falls on a day during the summer months, the District may extend the implementation of the plan and delay the filing of the complaint for an additional 30 days after the first day of instruction of the next school year.